Isabel (TV series): Episode Summaries

 Comment on the series.
 An epochal production such as this, nearly 50 hours, is not easy to characterize.
 The sets, the acting, the music, the cinematography, and script are all of the highest quality.
 All the characters have personality, and the movie concentrates more on psychology and historical forces rather than large battle scenes or maritime adventures.
-The production is fairly close to the actual events, though of course we have no written record of most of the scenes, so the script writers had to create that dialog.
+The production is fairly close to the actual events, though of course we have no written record of most of the scenes, so the script writers had to create that dialogue.
 With such a movie, the modern viewer is astonished to see, time and again, people acting in their own interest (for good or evil) or in that pertaining to their duty, oblivious to the overall historical drama of which they form part.
 For example, in episode 9, during a reception for a number of nobles and officials, Ferdinand and Isabella are introduced after their engagement in 1469.
 Obviously, not a single person in that room could have had even the vaguest idea that these two, in less than 25 years, would drastically and irrevocably change the entire course of world history, and put Spain on the path of the richest and most powerful country in the world for two centuries.
 But of course, the viewer knows it, and almost wants to go back to tell them.